lambdamikel/vz200-lazarus-daughter-board/README.md

 6116 SRAM or ROM chips during a repair due to faulty RAM / ROM, chances are that you are going to cause damage to the motherboard, as the PCB quality is very low.
-So far, everybody attempting to remove the ROM chips from the board has a least lifted a couple of paids and/or broke traces.
+So far, everybody attempting to remove the ROM chips from the board has a least lifted a couple of pads and/or damage some PCB traces, resulting in bodge-wires.

 ![PCB damage](images/pcb-damage.jpg)